 Surprised "In a Good Way"

-I don’t often write regarding products that totally take me by surprise in a ‘good’ way.
-I had to take just a moment to tell you how wonderful your product has been for me.
+I don't often write regarding products that totally take me by suprise in a 'good' way. i had to take just a moment to tell you how wonderful your product has been for me.
 I own an older 2006 Ford F-150.
 When I bought it, it had racked up 200k miles but the body looked great.
 One eyesore I yearned to fix asap was the inner door panels, kick panels, seat belts and parts of the seat itself.

 I had the truck detailed and although they steam-cleaned the seatbelts, the grime just didn't come out.
 I saw your ad in LMC Truck magazine and hesitated to order...partly because of the price per can, partly because I didn't believe the marketing and partly because I just didn't believe you could match the Medium Flint 42-0781 (as LMC Truck labels it) interior.